chrismarget/certbot-asa/README.md

 ```
 $ sudo yum -y install epel-release yum-utils
 $ sudo yum-config-manager --disable epel
-$ sudo yum -y --enablerepo=epel install python-certbot-apache
+$ sudo yum -y --enablerepo=epel install python-certbot-apache python-pip
 ```

-If the test machine is internet-facing with a DNS record pointing at it and TCP/443 exposed, then we can test `certbot` without the ASA plugin.
+If the test machine is internet-facing with a DNS record pointing at it and has TCP/443 exposed, then we can test `certbot` without the ASA plugin.
 Doing so requires root privilege because the `boulder` (Let's Encrypt's CA component) validation bits connect to us on a privileged port.
 Running `certbot` with the `certbot-asa` plugin does not require root privilege.
 So, let's test it out as root if that's interesting/possible:

 ```
 # Open up incoming connections in iptables: